Sang piao xiao

-Sang piao xiao or Sangpiaoxiao (Chinese: 桑螵蛸, sometimes called Mantis Cradle or Ootheca Mantidis in English) is a Pinyin transliteration referring to the oothecae, or egg case, of the praying mantis as an ingredient in traditional Chinese medicine.
+Sang piao xiao or Sangpiaoxiao (Chinese: 桑螵蛸, sometimes called mantis cradle or ootheca mantidis in English) is a pinyin transliteration referring to the oothecae, or egg cases, of the praying mantis as an ingredient in traditional Chinese medicine.
 A formula based on this ingredient is known as sang piao xiao san (or sangpiaoxiao san) and is also known as "mantis formula" in English.
-The formula may also be sold as a pill ("sang piao xiao wan").
+The formula may also be sold as a pill (sang piao xiao wan).

 Varieties

 The three most common varieties of sang piao xiao are: